atsign-foundation/at_file_saver/README.md

 # at_file_saver

 A fork of [file_saver](https://github.com/incrediblezayed/file_saver).
-In order to maintain some of our packages on the @platform, we've forked file_saver and republished it as at_file_saver.
+In order to maintain some of our packages on the atPlatform, we've forked file_saver and republished it as at_file_saver.
 In doing so, we are able to maintain controlled release cycles which ensures that our other packages and apps in production are stable.